 Consider Bono’s words from the 1987 U2 song Where The Streets Have No Name: ‘I want to tear down the walls that hold us inside [so that’s the cave again], I want to reach out and touch the flame [the truth which has been horribly confronting], where the streets have no name [I want to go to this place where there’s no longer any egocentricity where the streets don’t have any name].
 I want to feel the sunlight on my face [there is the sun again], see the dust cloud disappear without a trace [I want to see the end of the human condition].’

 And from U2’s 1988 song Love Rescue Me, ‘Love [truth] rescue me’.
 Love is truth ultimately.
 The ultimate form of love is compassion, is truth about ourselves; so ‘Love [truth] rescue me…raise me up...my own hands imprison me [my own actions have led to me being a horribly angry, egocentric and alienated human]…And the sun in the sky, makes a shadow of you and I [it exposes us]…I’m here without a name [I’m alienated], in the palace of my shame’.
 And then Bono has a funny little thing he adds at the end where he dreams of when we’re free of the human condition and he says, ‘I’ve conquered my past [found understanding of the human condition], the future is here at last, I stand at the entrance to a new world I can see.
 The ruins to the right of me, will soon have lost sight of me.
 Love rescue me.’
 He’s basically pleading for the truth to turn up on this Godforsaken planet and save us from ourselves.
 Because if you think about the Adam Stork story, the price of searching for knowledge is becoming angry, egocentric and alienated.
 So the longer that search goes on without Adam finding that knowledge, the more angry, egocentric and alienated he becomes until he becomes fearfully, horrifically angry, egocentric and alienated.
 And that’s where the human race is right now.
 In fact, we are living on the threshold of terminal alienation, self-destruction.
-So yes, we need ‘Love [truth to] rescue me [us]’.
+[Read more about the endgame situation humanity has arrived at in F. Essay 55.]
+So yes, we need ‘Love [truth to] rescue me [us].’

 The 1967 rock musical Hair contained a song that pleaded to ‘Let the sunshine in’, as well as the song Aquarius that similarly anticipates the time of ‘Harmony and understanding, sympathy and trust abounding.
 No more falsehoods or derisions [all the dishonesty from the sort of bullshit we talk about and all the excuses we used inside the cave, because we couldn’t face the truth, are no longer necessary], golden living dreams of visions, mystic crystal revelation and the mind’s true liberation [how more clear a description of our freedom from the human condition can you get than that].
 Aquarius!…As our hearts go beating through the night, we dance unto the dawn of day [there’s the sun again], to be the bearers of the water, our light will lead the way’.
 So those people at the bottom of the cover of FREEDOM dancing until the dawn of day?
 Well, that’s now arrived.

 The composer Andrew Lloyd Webber wrote a requiem inspired, he said, by the story of a Cambodian boy who had been forced by the soldiers of Pol Pot to kill his sister.
 But how could such horror inspire such beautiful music?
-Surely it’s because there is this greater truth that stands above all the horror and suffering on this planet — which is that despite our capacity for evil, humans are still sublimely beautiful beings.
+Surely it’s because there is this greater truth that stands above all the horror and suffering on this planet—which is that despite our capacity for evil, humans are still sublimely beautiful beings.
 Despite our capacity for evil, we are still good.
 So that’s how Lloyd Webber could write a requiem inspired by that horror.
 Because we lived in hope, faith and trust that, as Professor Harry Prosen says in his Introduction to FREEDOM, one day, probably from some secluded corner of the world, these answers might emerge.
 They’re not going to come out of the ivory towers of academia because, as Harry says, academia was built inside the cave.
 It’s all run by these scientists who are humans suffering from the human condition.
 So they’re all living in mortal fear of the subject of human condition.
 And as a result of that fear, they’ve invented all these dishonest ‘cave’ excuses for why we are the way we are.
-In chapter 2 of FREEDOM (and in Part 1 of Transform Your Life And Save The World) I go through and dismantle all the dishonest biological excuses and explain and reveal the hidden agenda — which is to try to find a way to deny the human condition; to not have to face it.
+In chapter 2 of FREEDOM [and in F. Essays 14 & 40; see also Part 1 of Transform Your Life And Save The World] I go through and dismantle all the dishonest biological excuses and explain and reveal the hidden agenda—which is to try to find a way to deny the human condition; to not have to face it.
 We’ve built this castle of lies inside this cave and this book finally demolishes it.

 This is the time that Alvin Toffler was anticipating when, in his seminal 1970 book Future Shock, he wrote of ‘the shattering stress and disorientation that we induce in individuals by subjecting them to too much change in too short a time’ (p.4 of 505).
 Yes, this is the ultimate future shock.
 We have been living in the dark cave of denial and suddenly the lights, as it were, have been turned on.
 When the blinds are drawn on our human situation, all manner of previously unconfrontable and thus denied truths are suddenly revealed, so this breakthrough brings with it a massive amount of exposure.
-FREEDOM is a veritable litany of heresies, such as that God can be demystified as the physical law of Negative Entropy (see F. Essay 21); that human-condition-avoiding mechanistic science is leading humanity to terminal alienation (see F. Essay 25); that the left-wing in politics is extremely dangerously dishonest and artificial (see F. Essay 27, F. Essay 29 & F. Essay 39); that there’s been a difference in the roles between men and women in our species’ horrific journey to enlightenment (see F. Essay 31 and 33); that there are differences in alienation between races (see F. Essay 35); and so on.
+FREEDOM is a veritable litany of heresies, such as that God can be demystified as the physical law of Negative Entropy [see F. Essay 23]; that human-condition-avoiding mechanistic science is leading humanity to terminal alienation [see F. Essay 40]; that the left-wing in politics is extremely dangerously dishonest and artificial [see F. Essays 14, 34, 35 & 36]; that there’s been a difference in the roles between men and women in our species’ horrific journey to enlightenment [see F. Essays 26 & 27]; that there are differences in alienation between races [see F. Essay 28]; and so on.
 These insights are potentially extremely controversial, even incendiary.
-But that is what happens when you draw the blinds on the human condition — all the dishonesty that we’ve been practising and perfecting and mastering is exposed.
-Inside Plato’s metaphorical cave we’ve built this immaculately structured castle of lies that everyone has been party to, and since any bit of light/truth that crept in was immediately blocked out it had become almost impossible for anyone to break through all that denial and expose the lies — and look truthfully, and therefore effectively, into the human condition and find the human-race-liberating true explanation of it.
+But that is what happens when you draw the blinds on the human condition—all the dishonesty that we’ve been practising and perfecting and mastering is exposed.
+Inside Plato’s metaphorical cave we’ve built this immaculately structured castle of lies that everyone has been party to, and since any bit of light/truth that crept in was immediately blocked out it had become almost impossible for anyone to break through all that denial and expose the lies—and look truthfully, and therefore effectively, into the human condition and find the human-race-liberating true explanation of it.

 This is the biggest paradigm shift the human race has ever had to face.
 It’s a massive shock because it all happens so suddenly.
 One day we’re living in the cave of denial, we’re confidently but deludedly parading around in there thinking there’s no other world, and suddenly it’s all exposed as a dark, totally superficial and artificial false world and a whole new world sun-drenched with understanding, sensitivity and beauty is introduced.